OpenEdition/roboh/README.txt

 				-solr url in the settings.py
 runnning :
 ---------
-	LAUNCH SOCKET ECHO RUNNER FIRST:
+	LAUNCH SOCKET ECHO RUNNER FIRST.
-	For running this script you need ABSOLUTELY to launch in the echo virtual env:
+	For running this script you need ABSOLUTELY to launch echo.
+	SEE INSTALL.txt from (https://github.com/OpenEdition/echo) to activate echo virtual env AND LAUNCH:
 		$(echovirtualenv)morban@morban:path_to/roboh/echosocket:python analysisrunner.py
 		This socket is running on multiprocess
 	Then you can run (not in echo virtualenv of course):